7 Sneaky Reasons Your Hair Is Falling Out

 You’re not eating enough protein

 If you have hair falling out, here’s another reason to load up on protein at every meal: It helps to create your hair.
 When you suffer a deficiency of protein, your body may shut down hair growth and you can see hair loss, according to the American Academy of Dermatology.
 Women should be getting at least 46 grams of protein per day, according to the U.S. Department of Agriculture.
 Neva Cochran, RD, a registered dietitian in Dallas, Texas recommends that your protein intake come from a variety of food sources, not just meat.
 Adding half a cup of pinto beans to your next dinner gets you an extra 11 grams of protein.
-Try these 11 natural remedies for hair loss, too.

 You’re not getting enough iron